hasura/ndc-spec/specification/src/specification/schema/scalar-types.md

 The result type should be provided explicitly, in the `result_type` field, and should be a scalar type with a type representation of `Float64`.

 An `average` function should ignore the order of its input values.
+It should return `null` for an empty set of input values.

 #### `min`, `max`